maqsoftware/Pehla-Class/LOCALIZE.md

 For video clips in the Pehla Class _play zone_, optional subtitles can be added.
 These are standard `.srt` text files placed in the `assets/oc-video/local/LOCALE/` directory.
 Each subtitle entry within a file consists of four parts:

 1. A numeric counter identifying each sequential subtitle.
-2. The time that the subtitle should appear on the screen, followed by `-->` and the time it should disappear.
+2. The time at which the subtitle should appear on the screen, followed by `-->` and the time it should disappear.
 3. The subtitle itself on one or more lines.
 4. A blank line indicating the end of this subtitle.